matplotlib/matplotlib/doc/users/legend_guide.rst

-Where *legend* is the legend itself, *orig_handle* is the original plot (*p_i* in the above example), *fontsize* is the fontsize in pixles, and *handlebox* is a OffsetBox instance.
+Where *legend* is the legend itself, *orig_handle* is the original plot (*p_i* in the above example), *fontsize* is the fontsize in pixels, and *handlebox* is a OffsetBox instance.
 Within the call, you create relevant artists (using relevant properties from the *legend* and/or *orig_handle*) and add them into the handlebox.
 The artists needs to be scaled according to the fontsize (note that the size is in